-- was there actually a victim or is it just somebody chatting with an undercover federal agent for example.
+- was there a victim, or is it just somebody chatting with an undercover federal agent, for example.

 Impact on Victim

-Another big factor when it comes to penalties in federal sex crimes is what the impact was to any particular victim.
+Another significant factor when it comes to penalties in federal sex crimes is what the impact was to any particular victim.

-If there's actually a victim in the case, that victim was impacted.
-That victim was a child, for example, then the person is going to be looking at some of the harsher federal penalties.
+If there's a victim in the case, that victim was impacted.
+That victim was a child, for example, then the person will be looking at some of the harsher federal penalties.

-But, if you get the federal sentencing guideline and you look to see where you fall in your criminal history -- for example.
-Let's say you have no criminal history, then you'd be a criminal history 1.
+But, if you get the federal sentencing guideline and look to see where you fall in your criminal history -- for example.
+Let's say you have no criminal record; then you'd be a criminal history 1.

-Then you have to look at the base offense level for what it is that you are being charged with.
+Then you have to look at the base offense level for what you are being charged with.
 Then you have to look to see if any specific enhancements or aggravating factors apply to your case.

-Then, obviously, you have to look to see if any downward departures might apply to you.
+Then, you have to look to see if any downward departures might apply to you.